-As reported by Search Engine Watch, Google will no longer be showing AdWords ads on the right hand side of its search engine results pages or SERPs for desktop searches.
-In other words, this means that from this point forward, Google AdWords ads will only appear at the top and bottom of the SERPs for desktop searches worldwide.
+As reported by Search Engine Watch, Google will no longer be showing ads on the right hand side of its search engine results pages or SERPs for desktop searches.
+In other words, this means that from this point forward, Google Ads will only appear at the top and bottom of the SERPs for desktop searches worldwide.
 In this article we’ll look at why Google might be making this change and explore what this could mean for businesses and for search engine marketing.

 This change reportedly began on Friday, February 19, and will be finalized by Monday, February 22.
 The images below show the SERP before and after the removal of ads from the right side for the search “health insurance ny.”
 At first glance, we can see that these two results pages look very different.